mnajib/car-service-app/docs/README.md

 # Car Service Appointment System

-Welcome to the Car Service Appointment System project!
+Welcome to the *Car Service Appointment System* project!
 This project is designed to help you learn the fundamentals of web programming (PHP), HTML forms, and database management (MariaDB / SQL).

+## Why This Project Setup?

+In standard Malaysian SPM / Computer Science curricula, students are typically introduced to web and database development using **XAMPP on Windows**.

+While XAMPP is commonly used on Windows in schools, this project uses **NixOS / Linux** with **`nix` + `devenv`** to deliver a more modern, flexible setup.
+This provides several key advantages:

+* **No Manual Software Installers:** Everything needed (PHP, MariaDB, phpMyAdmin) is defined cleanly in code and kept isolated inside this project directory.
+* **No Hidden Background Services:** Stopping the server commands cleanly shuts down MariaDB without leaving behind permanent system background processes.
+* **Reproducible Setup:** Anyone cloning this repository gets the exact same versions of PHP and MariaDB, avoiding any *"it works on my machine"* troubleshooting.

 ## Key Definitions